 “Politics is the art of looking for trouble, finding it everywhere, diagnosing it incorrectly and applying the wrong remedies.”- Groucho Marx (via Albert Ruel)

-What is this all about?
+What is Hands Off Our Harnesses all about?

 The Canadian General Standards Board has drafted a set of standards which, if implemented, would impose conditions on the training and use of service dogs.
 The standard includes guide dogs which are dogs for the blind and visually impaired, and are therefore, by definition, not merely service dogs.